Customers love to shop. From daily necessities to luxury items – online and offline – shopping habits are here to stay, pandemic or not.

 75% of consumers expect retailers to offer an AR experience.
 And why wouldn’t they when they can enjoy benefits like being able to:

 So it shouldn’t be surprising that customers using AR are eleven times more likely to purchase.

 Additionally, AR provides retailers with the ability to:

-Augmented reality provides retailers with an avenue to convert in-store visits into digital experiences helping you save costs, expand your market, and boost customer engagement.|
+|Augmented reality allows retailers to convert in-store visits into digital experiences, helping them save costs, expand their market, and boost customer engagement.|

 Additionally, we see more and more retail businesses make videos central to their marketing strategies.
 And it’s hard to argue with when 85% of millennials say they’ve purchased after viewing a marketing video.

 So we’re increasingly starting to see retailers use a variety of video types to engage customers like: